Foxhound401/AWS-SAA-C02/README.md

 - File system scales automatically, pay-per-use, no capacity planning

 - EFS Scale
   ..- 1000s of concurrent NFS clients, 10 GB+ /s throughput ..- Grow to Petabyte-scale network file system, automatically

 - Performance mode (set at EFS creation time)
   ..- General purpose (default): latency-sensitive use cases (web server, CMS, etc...)
   ..- Max I/O -- higher latency, througput, highly parallel (big data, media processing)

 - Throughput mode
   ..- Bursting (1TB = 50MiB/s + burst of up to 100MiB/s)
   ..- Provisioned: set your throughput regardless of storage size, ex: 1GiB/s for 1TB storage

 ##### Storage Classes

 - Storage Tiers (lifecycle management feature -- move file after N days) ..- Standard: for frequently accessed files
   ..- Infrquent access (EFS-IA): cost to retrieve files, lower price to store.
 Enable EFS-IA with a Lifecycle Policy
 - Availability and durability
   ..- Regional: Multi-AZ, great for prod
   ..- One Zone: One AZ, great for dev, backup enabled by default , compatible with IA (EFS One Zone-IA)

 - Over 90% in cost savings

+## Scalability & High Availabilty

+### Load balancing

+- Load balancers are servers that forward traffic to multiple servesr (e.g., EC2 instances) downstream

+#### Why use a load balancer ?

+- Spread load across multiple downstream instances
+- Expose a single point of access (DNS) to your application
+- Seamlessly handle failures of downstream instances
+- Do regular health checks to your instances
+- Provide SSL termination (HTTPS) for your websites
+- Enforce stickiness with cookies
+- Enforce stickiness with cookies
+- High availability across Zones
+- Separate public traffic from private traffic

+#### Why use Elastic Load Balancer?

+- An Elastic Load Balancer is a managed load balancer ..- AWS guarantees that it will be working
+  ..- AWS takes care of upgrades, maintenance, high Availability ..- AWS provides only a few configuration knobs
+- It costs less to setup your own load balancer but it will be a lot more effort on your end
+- It is integrated with many AWS offerings / services ..- EC2, EC2 Auto Scaling Groups, Amazon ECS

+#### Health checks

+- Health CHecks are crucial for Load Blancers
+- THey enable the load balancer to know if instances it forwards traffic to are available to reply to requests
+- The health check is done on a port and route (/health is common)
+- If the response is not 200(OK), then the instance is unhealthy

+#### Types of load balancer on AWS

+- AWS has 4 kinds oif managed Load Balancers
+- Classic Load Balancer (v1 - old generation) -- 2009 -- CLB
+  ..- HTTP, HTTPS, TCP, SSL (secure TCP)
+- Application Load Balancer (v2 - new generation) -- 2016 -- ALB
+  ..- HTTP, HTTPS, WebSocket
+- Network Load Balancer (v2 - new generation) -- 2017 -- NLB
+  ..- TCP, TLS (Secure TCP), UDP
+- Gateway Load Balancer -- 2020 -- GWLB
+  ..- Operates at layer 3 (Network layer) -- IP Protocol

+- Over all, it is recommended to use the newer generation load balancers as they provide more features
+- Some load balancers can be setup as internal (private) or external (public) ELBs

+### Classic Load Balancer (v1)

+- Supports TCP (layer 4), HTTP & HTTPS (layer 7)
+- Health checks are TCP or HTTP based
+- Fixed Hostname xxx.regin.elb.amazonaws.com

+### Application Load Balancer (v2)

+- Application load balancers is layer 7 (HTTP)
+- Load balancing to multiple HTTP applicatins across machines (target groups)
+- Support for HTTP/2 and WebSocket
+- Support redirects (from HTTP to HTTPS for example)
+- Routing tables to different target groups:
+  ..- Routing based on path in URL (example.com/users & example.com/posts)
+  ..- Routing based on hostname in URL (one.example.com & other.example.com)
+  ..- Routing based on Query String, Headers (example.com/users?id=123&order=fase)

+- ALB are a great fit for micro services & container-based application (Example: Docker & Amazon ECS)
+- Has a port mapping feature to redirect to a dynamic port in ECS
+- In comparison, we'd need multiple Classic Load Balancer per application

+#### Target Groups

+- Ec2 instances (can be managed by an Auto Scaling Group) -- HTTP
+- ECS tasks (managed by ECS itself) -- HTTP
+- Lambda functions -- HTTP request is translated into a JSON event
+- IP Addresses -- must be private IPs
+- ALB can route to multiple target groups
+- Health checks are at the group level

+- Fixed hostname (xxx.region.elb.amazonaws.com)
+- The aplication servers don't see the IP of the client directly ..- The true IP of the client is inserted int he header **X-Forwarded-For** ..- We can also get Port (**X-Forwarded-Port**) and proto (**X-Forwarded-Proto**)